 You have Acronis Cyber Infrastructure rolled out in VMware environment.

-When setting up snapshots, take this into consideration:
+When setting up snapshots, take the following into consideration:

 - VMware snapshots can be considered as backup option for non-HA clusters.
 High-availability clusters have data redundancy, which means that copies of each piece of data are stored across different storage nodes to ensure that the data is available even if some of the storage nodes are inaccessible.
-Plan your infrastructure according to these guidelines: Understanding Data Redundancy.
+Plan your infrastructure according to the documentation: Administrator Guide - High availability Concepts, Administrator Guide - Data Redundancy.

 - There is no need to snapshot the entire infrastructure.
-Management node can be protected by built-in backup.
-See Backing Up and Restoring Management Database.
+Management node can be protected by built-in backup, refer to Administrator Guide - Backing Up and Restoring Management Database.
 You can make snapshots of VMs serving as storage nodes and metadata nodes.

 - Snapshots should only be taken when all cluster nodes are offline.
 This approach can ensure that metadata nodes will be in sync after restore.
 Snapshots taken in a productive environment will capture metadata nodes at different state which will make their sync and further access to the saved data chunks impossible.